About The Programme

 - Raise awareness among young people and their families that adolescence is a period of growth and development

-- Discover healthy ways to build communication and ensure they grow up as happy individuals
+- Discover healthy ways to build communication and ensure adolescents have the skills they need to grow up to become happy and healthy adults

-- Ensure that young people have increased emotional awareness, communication and social skills and the help to enable them to adopt these attributes as a lifestyle
+- Ensure that young people have increased emotional awareness, communication and social skills and support them to adopt these attributes as a lifestyle

 What activities are taking place locally?

-A pilot study involving 928 adolescents and 203 parents and teachers was conducted between April-June 2013 in three schools in three different cities.
-The study involved pre and post test evaluation, and initial findinds showed increased awareness about the phases of adolescence in the targeted regions Academic and scientific results will be published at the end of the project.
+A pilot study involving 923 adolescents and 203 parents and teachers was conducted between April-June 2013 in three schools in three different cities.
+The study involved pre and post test evaluation, and initial findings showed increased awareness about the phases of adolescence in the targeted regions.
+Academic and scientific results were published at the end of the project.
+Please see the 2016 Programme Report at the bottom of this page for a full summary.

 Following this pilot, the Programme workshops and seminars took place between October 2013 and May 2016 in seven schools in seven cities reaching approximately 8,250 adolescents.